spamhaus/pdns-logger/README.md

 ```

+In the debian/ directory there is an init script (`pdns-logger.init`) that you can adapt and use for your purposes.

 DEBIAN OR UBUNTU PACKAGE
 ------------------------

 If you need a debian or an ubuntu package, the repository includes everything you need.

 ```bash
 apt-get install cdbs debhelper devscripts cmake build-essential pkg-config libprotobuf-c-dev libsqlite3-dev dpkg-buildpackage -uc -us -b
 ```

 After the process, you will have a nice debian/ubuntu package ready to be installed: